balderdashy/sails-docs/configuration.md

 <span id="adapters.js"></span>
 ## adapters.js
 The adapters.js file is where you will specify your database options for the entire app.
-Lets take a look at the file and get familiar with all the parts.
+Lets take a look at the file and get familiar with all the parts:

 ```javascript
 // Configure installed adapters